vishal-patidar-02/WanderLust/README.md

 - **Forgot Password with OTP**
   A secure "Forgot Password" feature has been implemented, allowing users to reset their password using an OTP sent to their registered email address.

+ - **Search Functionality**
+  The application now includes a search bar that allows users to search for destinations based on their preferences. like Country, Location and Title.

 ## Features
 - **CRUD**: your can create an Listing, Find it, edit it and also delete it.
 - **user**: User can Signup, login and loggout.